aquaticus/nexus433/README.md

 ### Configuration file

-Thanks to configuration file you can alter the way program behaves.
-The file is typical INI file divided into section.
+Thanks to configuration file you can alter the way program behave.
+The file is a typical INI file divided into sections.
 Every section got its own configuration keys.

-By default program tries to open `/etc/nexus433.ini` file.
+By default, the program tries to open `/etc/nexus433.ini` file.
 This location can be changed using `-g/--config` command line option.

 Strings must be entered without `"` characters.
 Boolean values accepted: `true`/`false`, `yes`/`no`, `1`/`0`.